 Is It Safe To Eat Such Honey

 I have consumed the honey extracted from the moldy frames.
-It didn’t cause any infection to me and my family members.
+It didn’t cause any infection in me and my family members.
 But it was seen that the quality of the honey became lower.
 Also, the taste also degraded.

 Molds in frames are totally common inside beehives.
-After removing those molds and sterilizing the honey is safe to consume.
+After removing those molds and sterilizing, the honey is safe to consume.
 However, its nutrients may degrade during the sterilizing process.

 What To Do With Moldy Frames